Cenrax/GraphComply/backend/README.md

 Hello!
 How can I assist you today?
 ```

-## SEC Document Downloader 📃
-We have a script to easily download SEC 10-K & 10-Q files!
-This is a single step of the larger seed script described in the next section.
-Unless you have some use for just running this step on it's own, you probably want to stick to the Seed script described in the section below 🙂
-However, the setup instructions for this script are a pre-requisite for running the seed script.

-No API keys are needed to use this, it calls the SEC's free to use Edgar API.

-The instructions below explain a process to use the script to download the SEC filings, convert the to PDFs, and store them in an S3 bucket.

 ### Setup / Usage Instructions
 Pre-requisite setup steps to use the downloader script to load the SEC PDFs directly into an S3 bucket.